Icinga2 Monitoring notifications via Telegram Bot (Part 1)

 Just close Telegram Web and the App on your phone and sent a message via curl.
 This should do the trick.
 Later we define our API-Token as a constant in the Icinga2 configuration.

-For better readability I pipe the output through jq.
+For better readability I pipe the output through jq

-When there is a new message from your Telegram-Account to your bot, you will see a field with the named id.
+.
 Note this number down.
 This is the Chat-ID from your account and we need this, so that your bot can actually send you messages.

 Relevant documentation links are: